 She began teaching writing and literature at Lake Forest College in Illinois, but most of her teaching has been in Ohio–at Western Reserve Academy and Hiram College.
-At Hiram she served as director of the Writing Across the Curriculum program and, later, director of the Lindsay-Crane Center for Writing and Literature.
+At Hiram she served as director of the Writing Across the Curriculum program and, later, served as founding director of the Lindsay-Crane Center for Writing and Literature.
 It was at Hiram College that she began an innovative and specialized program in creative nonfiction that made available to students not only courses in basic and advanced technique in creative nonfiction, but also multiple offerings in subgenres of nonfiction, including memoir, literary journalism, humor writing, life writing, and writing about illness.
 She currently is the John S. Kenyon Professor of English at Hiram College, where she teaches creative writing courses.
 She has been awarded both the Michael Starr Award for Teaching Excellence and the Vencl-Carr Award for Teaching Excellence by her college and has received several grants from NEH and the Ohio Humanities Council.
 She represented Ohio as the recipient of the NEH-Reader’s Digest Teacher-Scholar Award in 1990, a year-long sabbatical given to one teacher per state.

 Regional and National Programs